 The bay offers good snorkelling accessible from the sand spit beach.
 Further north from here is Pulau Borong, known locally as ‘Snake Island’.
 This is where scores of sea serpents (banded krait) migrate ashore to copulate.
-Signs warn of entry onto the island, but a guided tour is available from the resort on Tiga.
+Signs warn of entry onto the island, but a guided tour is available from the National Park Headquarters or resort on Tiga.

 32 miles from Sutera Harbour

 On the coast 30 miles north of Sutera Harbour, this is a great stopover heading in either direction.
 Beautiful beaches and verdant jungle bound the deep bay.
 When entering, be aware of the isolated rocks and fringing reef on the extremities and the floating fish farms closer in.